ConservationMetrics/gc-docs/docs/reference/gc-toolkit/superset/queries.md

 ## Creating Categories and Ranges

-### Recast a string column as numeric, and use specific ranges for the values:
+### Recast a string column as numeric, and use specific ranges for the values

 ```sql
 CASE